OriginQ/VQNET2.0-tutorial-en/source/rst/torch_api.rst

     :param type: Circuit type from 1 to 19, a total of 19 lines.
     :param num_wires: Number of qubits.
     :param depth: Circuit depth.
+    :param dtype: data type of parameter, default:None,use float32.
     :param name: Name, default "".

     :return: